narekhovhannisyan/flow-remover/README.md

     "problemMatchers": []
 }
 ```
-Or you can get ".vscode/tasks.json" from node_modules/flow-remover directory and copy it to your projects root.
+Or get it from "node_modules/flow-remover/.vscode/tasks.json" directory and copy it to your project's root.

-3) Run gulp from tasks
+3) Run gulp from tasks list

-After running flow-remover task you will get flow removed project in "dist" folder("dist" folder is generated automatically).
+After running flow-remover task you will get clean project in "dist" folder ("dist" folder is generated automatically).
 Works on save.
 Also you can run task via command line.

 If finding some issues please report them in https://github.com/narekhovhannisyan/flow-remover/issues